xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If Gap\_width is omitted, it is assumed to be 50, or it is
     > unchanged if a value was previously set.

->
+> &nbsp;

 The next two arguments are for 3-D charts only, and correspond to check boxes in the Options tab of Format (chart type) Group dialog box.

-Gap\_depth    is a number from 0 to 500 specifying the depth of the gap in front of and behind a bar, column, area, or line as a percentage of the depth of the bar, column, area, or line.
+Gap\_depth&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 500 specifying
+the depth of the gap in front of and behind a bar, column, area, or line as a percentage of the depth of the bar, column, area, or line.

   - > Gap\_depth is ignored if the chart is a pie chart or if it is not
     > a 3-D chart.